HIPAA Compliant Chat: Build a Chat App!

 sender, and uses that information to authenticate against the backend:

-Once we have created a sender identity with an auth token, we can connect to Stream and Virgil.
+Once you've created a sender identity with an auth token, you can connect to Stream and Virgil.

-Using the credentials from Step 1, we can request Stream credentials from the backend.
-Using those we connect our frontend client to Stream:
+Using the credentials from Step 2, you can request Stream credentials from the backend and connect the frontend client to Stream: